-It’s a question you’ll see on forums across the web: “Do I have to get training to be a copywriter?”
-It’s been asked so often and in so many different ways, that I figured it was time for a definitive answer from a real, live working copywriter who’s written for clients and brands you use every day.
+It’s a question you’ll see on forums across the internet: “Do I have to get training to be a copywriter?”
+It’s been asked so often and in so many different ways that I figured it was time for a definitive answer from a real, live working copywriter who’s written for clients and brands you use every day.
 Ready?
 Let’s get down to it.

 You need training to make french fries at McDonald’s.
-You need training to do any job.
+In fact, you need training to do any job.
 Just because someone is able to string words together into a sentence doesn’t mean they’re a copywriter—just the same way that someone’s ability to take an Instagram of your nephew at his first birthday doesn’t make them a professional photographer.

-You need to know the fundamental rules, tools and tactics in order to wield them into effective copy.
+You need to know the fundamental rules, tools, and tactics to wield them into effective copy.
 Anyone, and I mean nearly anyone, can write an email for a product.
 But a copywriter knows how to write it so that people read it and take action on it.
 A copywriter is a skilled professional.
 And skill takes practice…and training.

 If someone doesn’t know the difference between features and benefits, can’t define a brand voice, doesn’t understand a call to action—plus a multitude of other things—then they’re not a copywriter.